Apply

 We are a welcoming and inclusive higher education provider based in two of Australia’s highest-ranked student cities.
 Australia is also ranked the safest country in the world for women, according to the 2019 Global Wealth Migration Review.

-At Sydney International School of Technology and Commerce (SISTC) we celebrate cultural diversity and provide opportunities for all students to take part in community and social activities.
+At SISTC we celebrate cultural diversity and provide opportunities for all students to take part in community and social activities.
 We will have a vibrant social calendar, programs to promote student leadership, and activities to support community engagement.

-Our Student Support Team can assist you as an advocate, mediator or support person with any issues you may encounter during your studies.
+Our Student Support Team can assist you as an advocate or someone who represents your views, mediator or support person with any issues you may encounter during your studies.
 There is also a counselling service available for assistance with any personal issues you may experience while in Australia.

 Contact us info@sistc.edu.au to find out more about our range of welfare services: